-The Head-Flow or H-Q characteristic curve is a function indicating the energy added by pump to the fluid, called $Total\ Dynamic\ Head-TDH$ (approximately equals the differential pressure between the discharge and suction of the pump), against the flow.
-According to Figure 8.1a, for a centrifugal pump, H-Q is a descending curve starting at the far left with Q=0 and $H=H{\rm sh}$ where $H{\rm sh}$ is the shut-off head, and ending at the far right with maximum Q with the lowest H, called F called F can supply).
+The Head - Flow or H - Q characteristic curve is a function indicating the energy added by pump to the fluid, called Total Dynamic Head - TDH (approximately equals the differential pressure between the discharge and suction of the pump), against the flow.
+According to Figure 8.1a, for a centrifugal pump, H - Q is a descending curve starting at the far left with Q = 0 and $H = H{sh}$ where $H{sh}$ is the shutoff head, and ending at the far right with maximum Q with the lowest H, called run-out point (not shown).
 Note that as the flow rate becomes larger, the head values (i.e. the elevation that pump can supply) becomes smaller.